kevinpurdy/kevinpurdy.github.io/_posts/2014-12-11-natural-selection.markdown

 ![nm5.jpg](/assets/post_images/2014-12-11/nm5.jpg)

 Bob's Red Mill Organic Whole Ground Flaxseed Meal. $4.49 per pound.
-Right above "NATURES STEP-STOOL," proving that no detail is no small for Nature's Attention.
+Right above "NATURES STEP-STOOL," proving that no detail is too small for Nature's Attention.

 I went into Nature, where everything you want to feel good about or need to pay more for is jammed together [like a Katamari Damacy ball](http://media.edge-online.com/wp-content/uploads/sites/117/oldfiles/katamari_damacy_vita_02.jpg).
 I made my way through Nature, and Nature made its way through me.
 Also: you read this whole thing.